nrfconnect/sdk-nrf/samples/bluetooth/direction_finding_central/README.rst

 The following additional configuration files are available for the :ref:`nRF5340 DK <ug_nrf5340>`:

-* The Bluetooth LE controller is part of a child image meant to run on the network core.
+* The Bluetooth LE controller is part of an image meant to run on the network core.
-  The configuration for the child image is stored in the :file:`child_image/` subdirectory.
+  The configuration for the image is stored in the :file:`sysbuild/` subdirectory.
 * The DTS overlay file :file:`boards/nrf5340dk_nrf5340_cpuapp.overlay` is available for the application core.
   This file forwards the control over GPIOs to network core, which provides control over GPIOs to the radio peripheral in order to execute antenna switching.